 Local land use and planning policies and regulations adopted for the purpose of avoiding or mitigating adverse environmental effects are contained in the City's General Plan.
 High-density office and residential uses are permitted on sites with a Downtown Retail Core Support land use designation, and CBD/S zoning districts conditionally permit mixed-use office and residential developments.
-As such, the proposed six-story mixed-use office and residential development would be consistent with the planned use of the site in the General Plan.
-With density bonuses applied (refer to Section 3.1.1.2 California State Density Bonus Law), the project site has a maximum allowable area of 296,393 square feet, a maximum of 113 residential units, and a height of 82.5 feet.
-The proposed building would be approximately 268,938 square feet in size with a height of 73 feet and an FAR of 4.11, and would include 111 residential units.
+As such, the proposed five-story mixed-use office and residential development would be consistent with the planned use of the site in the General Plan.
+With density bonuses applied (refer to Section 3.1.1.2 California State Density Bonus Law), the project site has a maximum allowable density of 18 residential units, and is requesting an incentive to allow for an FAR of 3.66.
+The site's General Plan land use designation of Downtown Retail Core Support allows a maximum height of 55 feet.
+The proposed building would be approximately 39,893 square feet in size (equivalent to an FAR of 3.64) and 55 feet in height, and would include five residential units.
 The project's consistency with General Plan policies, Municipal Code requirements, and other City policies as they pertain to specific environmental impacts associated with a development of the proposed size and use have been evaluated throughout this Initial Study and found to be less than significant with mitigation incorporated.

-The proposed project would reinforce the goals and policies set forth in the Downtown Area Plan by facilitating housing production, increasing downtown parking supply, and preparing a TDM plan to reduce vehicle trips.
+Further, the proposed project would reinforce the goals and policies set forth in the Downtown Area Plan by facilitating housing production, increasing downtown parking supply, and preparing a TDM plan to reduce vehicle trips.